mkhan45/swat/report/main.typ

 WASM's `return-call` instruction may be slower than `loop` in runtimes other than Wasmtime.
-It should not be too difficult to transform them directly to WASM loops, and would provide a significant speedup for tail recursisve functions.
+It should not be too difficult to transform them directly to WASM loops, and would provide a significant speedup for tail recursive functions.

 === Bulk Reading

 Reads always read two i32s at once.
 It might be more efficient to reduce it to a single `i64.load` and use bit manipulation to extract the components.

+=== Support for other runtimes

+The allocator could be rewritten either in WASM or using the API of a different runtime.
+Printing could be done through WASI, or again using a different runtime API.
+The most compelling runtime to support would be browsers; it should be fairly simple to rewrite the allocator and printing in JavaScript using Web APIs.